cgrail/webxr-ui5/README.md

-# A simple Augmented Reality shooter implemented in WebXR and SAP UI5
+# Augmented Reality shooter implemented in WebXR and SAP UI5

 This repository contains the code of a sample project I've used at some conferences to demonstrate how to develop Augmented Reality apps with WebXR and SAP UI5.